 Mobilizing to a job site is a fixed cost.
 This includes transport of all the equipment, such as pipeline, barges, dredges, and all other necessary equipment to carry out the project.
 Mobilization is usually broken out as a fixed cost because whether you are dredging 10,000 cubic yards or 200,000 cubic yards you will most likely use the same equipment.

 If you spread it across your unit dredge rate, it will inflate the numbers on smaller projects.
-It should also be known that multi-year projects will typically hold several mobilization costs because the equipment is usually removed from site for maintenance and repairs during the off-season.
+It should also be known that multi-year projects will typically hold several mobilization costs because the equipment is usually removed from the site for maintenance and repairs during the off-season.

 3. Depth & Type of Sediment

 Depth of sediment refers to the thickness of the material face that needs to be removed.
 We have seen a wide variation in face thicknesses such as anything from 25 FT to 6 IN.
 The thicker the face, it is a general statement that production rates will be better.
 A thicker face means that the operator can concentrate on production versus a targeted elevation.
-Also, a thicker sediment face means that the dredge will have to relocated less often.
+Also, a thicker sediment face means that the dredge will have to relocate less often.
 During relocation, production stops so the more you have to relocate, the more production you lose.

 The type of material that needs to be dredged has a considerable impact.
 The heavier the material, the more fuel, and horsepower you need to maximize production.
-As and example, when dredging sand hydraulically, the operator must maintain a pipeline velocity of roughly 9 FT/S to ensure the material does not start to “lay down” in the pipeline and cause a blockage.
+For example, when dredging sand hydraulically, the operator must maintain a pipeline velocity of roughly 9 FT/S to ensure the material does not start to “lay down” in the pipeline and cause a blockage.
 If he or she was dredging softer sediment, or “muck”, the velocity is much lower to achieve the same volumetric production.
 This requires less horsepower to move the material, hence less fuel.

 Also, harder materials such as clay, gravel, or debris are going to be more difficult to dig and will cause more wear and tear on the system.
 Material type and face thickness are all characterized during the design process through various tests conducted by the engineer.